By Roy Burner - Minister of the Gospel

 Scripture reveals that where envying and strife (or dissension) is, there is confusion, and every evil work.
 Such disturbances raise uneasiness, and cause turmoil wherever they appear.
 We are seeing many outspoken, and boisterous individuals, who would bring down a godly nation rather than uphold it.

-Voices of dissension, opposed to godliness, are breaking out as a disease that spreads rapidly.
+Voices of dissension, opposed to godliness, are breaking out as that of a disease that spreads rapidly.
 Laws and rulings have been made to legalize, pamper, and protect the sinful nature of man in many nations.

 There are recorded instances in God's Word, where voices of dissension come into foreplay.
 One such instance was when Miriam and Aaron (Moses sister and brother) spoke against Moses because of the Ethiopian woman whom he married (Numbers 12:1).